YashMeh/Video-Game-Analysis-Using-Hadoop/MapAndReduce/README.md

 There are 2 types of Map and Reduce Programs which we have made.

-- Calculation of overall rating of different games based on platform.
+- Calculation of overall sales of different games based on platform.
-- Calculation of overall rating of different games based on genre.
+- Calculation of overall sales of different games based on genre.

 ## Running
 #### To run on local machine